Is Bethel a Cult?

 In other words, a collective epic FAIL by the critics on all counts!

 By all means, don’t take my word for any of this.
-Check out Bill Johnson’s YouTube channel and see for yourself!
+Check out Bill Johnson’s YouTube channel or Bethel’s and see for yourself!
 During one evening service, they literally spent an hour water-baptizing folks non-stop.
 When was the last time you saw that in your local church service?
 I certainly haven’t!

 If you still disagree with me afterwards, please feel free to address your concerns — respectfully, mind you! — in the comments below.